shreyakantha/hangman-console-game/README.md

 ## ❓FAQ
 #### Q1.
 Why does the game allow only 6 wrong guesses?
-Six attempts match the classic Hangman structure and the ASCII art stages.
+**Answer.** Six attempts match the classic Hangman structure and the ASCII art stages.
 #### Q2.
 Can I add more words to the game?
-Yes.
+**Answer.** Yes.
 Just open hangman.py and add more items to the words list.
 #### Q3.
 Does the game support lowercase letters?
-All input is converted to uppercase automatically.
+**Answer.** All input is converted to uppercase automatically.

 ## 🧩 Appendix
 This project was completed as ***The first task Hangman Game*** under the **CodeAlpha Python Programming Internship**, focusing on strengthening core Python fundamentals and basic game logic.